Malaysia's Anwar raises voter fraud alarm ahead of election

-KUALA LUMPUR (Reuters) - Malaysian opposition leader Anwar Ibrahim said on Thursday that tens of thousands of “dubious” voters may have been flown in to key states to boost the government’s chances in this weekend’s election, an accusation denied by the ruling coalition.
+KUALA LUMPUR, May 2 (Reuters) - Malaysian opposition leader Anwar Ibrahim said on Thursday that tens of thousands of “dubious” voters may have been flown in to key states to boost the government’s chances in this weekend’s election, an accusation denied by the ruling coalition.

 Electoral fraud is a sensitive issue in Malaysia, where a civil society movement has sprung up to demand electoral reforms in increasingly large street protests.
 A narrow victory by the ruling coalition on Sunday could trigger allegations of cheating and calls for more street protests.